adpirz/clarify-backend/README.md

 Note: it may be helpful to start with clean databases.
 If you already have existing databases, run the following commands to

-Download the `claritycachedump.pgsql`, and from its containing directory, run the following command to load the mirror database:
+Download the mirror database dump file (should be called `claritycachedump.pgsql`), and from its containing directory, run the following command to load the mirror database into an empty `clarifycache` database.

 ```
 $ psql clarifycache < claritycachedump.pgsql